Breastfeeding: Setting Up for Success

 What's Nipple Confusion?

 Nipple confusion occurs when a baby is bottle-fed too soon, and then forgets how to nurse on mom's nipple.
 It's not very common, but you can easily avoid it.
-If you're planning on introducing bottles or a pacifier, wait until your baby is between 2 to 4 weeks old.
+If you're planning on introducing a bottle, wait until your baby is between 2 to 4 weeks old.
 But don't wait too long after that to introduce a bottle or you may have trouble getting the baby to accept one.

 Is Baby Drinking Enough?